Hymenoplasty is a surgical procedure performed by a few cosmetic plastic surgeons that recreates the hymen after it has been ruptured or torn.

 The hymen has no known significant function.
 It is also seen in other mammals.

-The hymen grows during childhood, becoming thicker, with the opening slowly enlarging by an estimated 1 millimeter per year after puberty.
+The hymen grows during childhood, becoming thicker, with the opening slowly enlarging by an estimated 1 millimetre per year after puberty.

 Though often thought of as a sign of sexual virginity, an intact hymen is in fact not a reliable indicator of such.
 Many women have hymens that are not fully formed, have only a partial covering of the vaginal opening or are mere strands of tissue without ever having had sex!
 They are just born that way.

 Hymens can be ruptured due to: